domoticz/domoticz/dzVents/documentation/README.md

  - **isJSON**: *Boolean*.<sup>3.0.3</sup> true when the customEvent data is a valid json string.
 The data is then automatically converted to a Lua table.
  - **isXML**: *Boolean*. <sup>3.0.3</sup> true when the customEvent data is a valid xml string.
 When true, the data is automatically converted to a Lua table.
  - **json**. *Table*. <sup>3.0.3</sup> When the customEvent data is a valid json string, the response data is automatically converted to a Lua table for quick and easy access. nil otherwise
- - **lines**: *Table*. <sup>3.1.0</sup> When the response data has multiple lines but is not a JSON or XML string then the response data is automatically converted to a table for quick and easy access.
+ - **lines**: *Table*. <sup>3.1.0</sup> When the response data has multiple lines but is not a JSON or XML string then the response data is automatically converted to a table for quick and easy access. nil otherwise
  - **trigger**, **customEvent**: *String*.<sup>3.0.3</sup> The string that triggered this customEvent instance.
 This is useful if you have a script that can be triggered by multiple different customEvent strings.
  - **xml**. *Table*. <sup>3.0.3</sup> When the response data is a valid xml string, the customEvent data is automatically converted to a Lua table for quick and easy access. nil otherwise
  - **xmlEncoding**. *String*.
 When the response data is `text/xml` See [ xml encoding] ( https://en.wikipedia.org/wiki/XML ).